tdingman/glob/README.md

 <img src="https://raw.githubusercontent.com/mikesteele/glob/master/screenshots/2.png">
 <img src="https://raw.githubusercontent.com/mikesteele/glob/master/screenshots/3.png">
 7. Click back to editing `code.gs` and on the top menu bar, select `onOpen` and then hit `Run`.
+8. Navigate back to your doc and you're ready to Lob your doc to anyone!